f-o-a-m/chanterelle-halogen-template/README.md

 [hosted here](https://f-o-a-m.github.io/chanterelle-halogen-template/)

 ## Purpose
 This is a template chanterelle project + halogen frontend.
-It comes with boiler plate for deploying an ERC20 token (NavelCoin).
-It also has a lot of configuration for runing a Halogen app to support this contract.
+Or maybe it's more like an example.
+The point is to show how to make a simple application written in purescript utilizing

+1. chanterelle
+2. purescript-web3
+3. halogen

+The application is fairly simple.
+It is an event processesor for the [SuperRare](https://superrare.co/) contracts -- it starts polling for the creation events for all tokenized art pieces starting from the deployment block and continuing into the present.

 ## Instructions